AMDRAS Advanced Mediator Practicum Course| Mediation Institute

 Assessment is competency-based and participation-focused.

-• Attendance and active engagement in all live sessions.
+• Attendance and active engagement across the two-day workshop.

 • Submission of 800–1000 word reflective analysis following case presentation.